tjsanzen/landingpage/README.md

-# landingpage
+# Tovins Landing Page
-Landing page for social media links, etc
+Personal landing page for links from social media, YouTube videos, and any other affiliate links I may gather